priyanshu00007/Advancejava2/README.md

-# Servlet and Filter Functionality
+# Servlet and Filter Functionality with CRUD Operations

 ## Overview
-This project demonstrates the implementation of **Servlets and Filters** in Java EE.
+This project demonstrates the implementation of **Servlets and Filters** in Java EE along with **CRUD operations using JDBC**.
 It includes:
 - HTTP Session Management
 - Cookie Management
 - Servlet Filters for request validation
+- CRUD (Create, Read, Update, Delete) operations using JDBC

 ## Features
 ### 1️⃣ **Cookie Management**